 The blood clot may come out when removing tissues from the nose, but it can stay there for longer.
 It is possible to remove a blood clot by gently blowing the nose when the nosebleed stops.

 This article discusses the causes and treatments for nosebleeds with clots.

-Physical trauma is one of the most common causes of a nosebleed.
+Physical trauma is one of the most

 Several types of trauma can cause a nosebleed, including: